Maaslalaniii/Dental/README.md

 # Dental
-A Website for a small dental clinic
+A website for a small dental clinic